 The task of decorating for a holiday is overwhelming after losing a loved one so you can really be of help by offering your time and talent at this busy time of year.
 If my brother-in-law would not have come to visit and helped us get our tree up, I'm certain we would not have been able to do it ourselves.
 You can help get boxes down from the attic or storage and also help put up outdoor lights and decorations too.
 A family came over and helped with our outside lights the first Christmas and we all just beamed looking at the house afterwards.
 I would have never done it at all if it was left up to me.
 It was the perfect Christmas gift.
 If you are the giver of this gift, put it on your calendar to check with the family again next holiday season.

 Specific Need For Me, But Perhaps You Can Identify A Similar Need

 Our summer centers around our use of our pool in addition to the fact that I teach swim lessons for a few weeks each summer.
 I was used to performing the basic things like emptying the skimmer baskets and skim leaves out of the pool, but the pump, filter, and all their intricacies were foreign to me.
 Not just anyone can help with this, it has to be someone that has the knowledge and experience.
 After I identified these smart people, I just had to be bold and ask them for help.
-After 4 years, I sometimes call myself the pool lady and feel like I could get a job with a pool company!
+After several years, I sometimes call myself the pool lady and feel like I could get a job with a pool company!

 The Gifts That Have Been Given